 Water from the pond enters the EazyPod Complete via the inlet, cascading around the 18 Watt UV-C bulb, where any algae will be exposed to the UV-C radiation.

 The water then flows around the circumference of the outer chamber of the EazyPod Complete, passing through the stainless steel grill causing many of the larger solids to be filtered out and settle in the base of the outer chamber.
 This is the first stage of mechanical filtration.

-After passing through the K1 Media, the clean water then rises and overflows into the inner return pipe and flows back to the pond via the outlet.
+After passing through the K1 Micro, the clean water then rises and overflows into the inner return pipe and flows back to the pond via the outlet.

 All EazyPod Complete models are supplied with a 70 litre per minute air pump and accessory kit.